notealoud/bbbdg/src/site/notes/Books Beans Boots/Pages/start.md

 ## 🌳 start here

-🌱 _seedling_ drafts and new ideas
+🌱 _seedling_: drafts and new ideas
-🌿 _budding_ ideas that have been developed, writing that's been edited 🌳 _evergreen_ published or completed writing
+🌿 _budding_: ideas that have been developed, writing that's been edited 🌳 _evergreen_: published or completed writing

 All notes include date created and last update.